YvosOnTheHub/LabNetApp/Kubernetes_v6/Scenarios/Scenario24/README.md

 ```
 Holalalalala !
 I just deleted my whole stateful app!!
 Did I lose the data ?? (of course not)

-We first need to  update the state the secondary TMR to promoted.
+We first need to  update the state the secondary TMR to _promoted_.
 Once done, we can redeploy the application on top of the volume.
 ```bash
 $ kubectl --kubeconfig=/root/.kube/config_rhel5 -n sc24busybox patch tmr busybox-mirror  --type=merge -p '{"spec":{"state":"promoted"}}'